stuartn60/Mathematica-Belief-Propagation/README.md

 Tests and illustrative use are provided in a Mathematica notebook files (“*.nb”), in PDF files, or in Markdown files.

-Two notebooks are provided: beliefPropagationTests.nb (unit tests) and gradeBook.nb (comparison of methods with joint probability distribution and with samiam Bayesnet).
-Each notebook requires you to set the directory path your own working directory.
+Two notebooks are provided: beliefPropagationTests.nb (unit tests) and gradeBook.nb (comparison of undirected methods with a directed joint probability distribution and with a directed samiam Bayesnet).
+Each notebook requires that the directory path be set to a working directory containing the Wolfram language package with test data in a subdirectiory.

 Enhancements